DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ParkinTown is a company that manages multiple parking lots for various clients.
 Currently, the company uses an IT system that was developed by a former employee and requires maintenance work to keep it functioning.
 However, the system is outdated and needs to be replaced to accommodate the company's future expansion plans.

 The managing director of ParkinTown has evaluated several IT solutions but has found them to be too complicated.
 Therefore, he desires a simple solution that is tailored to the company's specific needs.
-However, he is aware of the risks involved in developing an IT system in-house and wants to have a prototype developed to simulate the operation of the parking garages before placing an order for the development of the entire application.
+However, he is aware of the risks involved in developing an IT system in-house and wants to have a prototype developed to simulate the operation of the parking garages before the development of the entire application.

 The prototype must be developed based on a comprehensive specification that needs to be created.
 The specification must take into account all the requirements and operational needs of the parking garages managed by ParkinTown.
 It must also consider the different locations and customers of the company.